hicksjduk/sudoku-haskell/README.md

 command `sudoku puzzle`.
 The puzzle in question is the one which was claimed a few years ago to be the hardest Sudoku puzzle ever devised.

-The puzzle is assumed to be a 9x9 grid (a list of nine lists, each of which contains nine `Int`s) where an empty square is represented by 0 and a non-empty one by the number (in the range 1 to 9 inclusive) it contains.
+The puzzle is validated to ensure that it is a 9x9 grid (a list of nine lists, each of which contains nine `Int`s) where an empty square is represented by 0 and a non-empty one by the number (in the range 1 to 9 inclusive) it contains.